It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

 This rare variety of the syndrome was characterized by phases of catatonic symptoms that rapidly alternated with completely asymptomatic periods.

-Gjessing reported cases in which patients were normal one day, then catatonic the next, only to return to an asymptomatic phase the next day.
+Gjessing reported cases in which patients were regular one day, then catatonic the next, only to return to an asymptomatic phase the next day.

 Case reports of recurrent brief episodes of catatonia followed by total remission remain in the literature today.

 Treatment of periodic catatonia was often unusual.
 Gjessing was one of the doctors who tried treatments for catatonia.
-He followed patients over a period of years and considered them candidates for metabolic studies.
+He followed patients over the years and considered them candidates for metabolic studies.